1. Disconnect the negative battery cable.

 11. Remove the retaining ring, remove the gearshift lever from the suspension.
 Take the washer, bearing and bushing.

-12. Where is it used (on later models), unscrew the blocking traction relay.
+12. Where is it used? (on later models), unscrew the traction blocking relay.

 13. Unscrew the inhibitor switch.

-14. Clean all parts, wipe dry.
+14. Clean all parts and wipe dry.